foerstj/sumcol/README.md

 ## Installation
 Put the "Summons Collection.dsres" file into the DSLOA (or Resources) folder.\
-Alternatively, pick from the partial .dsres files, which are split by creature type (animals / elementals...) or functional type (standard / stationary / miniboss) or by DS version (vanilla / LoA).\
+Alternatively, pick from the partial .dsres files, which are split by creature type (animals / elementals...) or functional type (standard / stationary / miniboss...), by DS version (vanilla / LoA), or by mage class (Nature / Combat).\
 Spells are added to PContent, which means they should appear in shops & drops with some probability.\
 Note: unfortunately, scrolls are excluded from PContent, so they won't appear on original maps without mods.
 See my minimod scrolls-in-shops for a solution.